Dayhun/TAMWOOD_Frontend/01-HTML/README.md

 -   vw: view width (To be flexible.
 Dont use px.)
 -   check your code at the W3C (to know recommendation)
 -   `<hr>` make the line
+-   makeshift : a temporary expedient or substitute, sth to fix it temporary to be better = work around (해결책)

 # CSS